noiseprotocol/noise_spec/noise.md

 5.2.
 Interactive patterns
 --------------------------

 The following 16 "Handshake" patterns represent protocols where the initiator and responder exchange messages to agree on a shared key.

-    Handshake naming:
+HandshakeXX is recommended for most uses.

      N_ = no static key for initiator
      K_ = static key for initiator known to responder